 If the applicable partial-exemption rate of the transferring investment fund is different from that of the receiving investment fund, the unit of the transferring investment fund is treated as sold, and the unit of the receiving investment fund is treated as acquired.
-The gain on the notional sale is only deemed to have accrued once the unit of the receiving investment fund is actually sold.
+The gain on the notional sale is only deemed to have accrued once the unit of the receiving investment fund is actually sold or, in certain cases, deemed to have been sold for tax purposes.
 Once the notional acquisition has taken place, the partial-exemption rate of the receiving investment fund shall be applied.